 Sister is open for pitches, and we invite you to join our growing list of awesome contributors.
-We’re currently looking for essays and opinion pieces on the following themes:
+We’re currently looking for the following types of submissions:

-- Open call: We are looking for pieces on a variety of topics to publish on a rolling basis.
+- Open call: We are looking for essays and op-eds on a variety of topics to publish on a rolling basis.
 Is there a perspective, opinion, or experience you have been wanting to share?
 Don’t be shy — send us a pitch!

 To contribute, please send a pitch describing your article to firstname.lastname@example.org.
 Feel free to email us with questions, too.

 What are we looking for?
-We are seeking pieces that push the boundaries of the current conversation around women in STEM.
-Articles should illuminate the lived experiences of women in STEM and offer a new question, angle, or perspective.
+We are seeking pieces that 1) illuminate the lived experiences of women and non-binary people in STEM and 2) push the boundaries of the conversation by offering a new question, angle, or perspective.

-In addition to essays and op-eds, we welcome other formats of articles, like practical advice (see above!), interviews, photo essays, open letters, or book or media reviews.
+In addition to essays and op-eds, we welcome other formats of articles, like practical advice, interviews, photo essays, open letters, or book or media reviews.

 Final articles should be approximately 700-1,000 words in length.